 Many artists like Cheap Trick, that were on my radar during childhood have continued to tour, often still creating and releasing new music.
 Those in the ‘classic rock’ genre are still able to sell tickets and connect with their fans as they age.

 Years later I’d end up living in metro Detroit.
 It just so happens that Detroit is known for having one of the top selling outdoor concert venues in the world, the legendary Pine Knob (since 2001 known as DTE Energy Music Theatre).
 I’ve been attending concerts there every summer since 2000.
-I’ve been able to catch so many iconic artists live and I’m grateful for those memories.
-Paul McCartney, Rod Stewart, Eric Clapton (with Billy Preston on organ), The Eagles, Fleetwood Mac, Jeff Beck, Santana, Chicago, The Black Crowes, and many on several occasions, Billy Joel, Elton John, Bon Jovi, Journey and of course a string of more modern artists too.
+I’ve been able to catch so many iconic artists live and I’m grateful for those memories: Paul McCartney, Rod Stewart, Eric Clapton (with Billy Preston on organ), The Eagles, Fleetwood Mac, Jeff Beck, Santana, Chicago, The Black Crowes, and many more than once like, Billy Joel, Elton John, Bon Jovi, Journey and of course a string of more modern artists too.

 It’s fitting and somewhat very Canadian of me to have attended my first big concert at a hockey arena. 🙂 But there’s something special about the outdoor show setting.
 The summer heat, walking around the venue, running into folks you know.
 When the sun goes down and the main act takes the stage it’s you and thousands of ‘friends’ under the stars.
 For those few hours our spirits are lifted and we’re connected, together as one.
 We’re all there to take in the music and enjoy the beautiful ride it takes us on for the evening.